jmooring/hugo-docs/content/en/showcase/letsencrypt/index.md

 byline: "[bep](https://github.com/bep), Hugo Lead"
 ---

-The **Let’s Encrypt website** has a common set of elements: A landing page and some other static info-pages, a document section, a blog, and a documentation section.
+The **Let's Encrypt website** has a common set of elements: A landing page and some other static info-pages, a document section, a blog, and a documentation section.
 Having it moved to Hugo was mostly motivated by a _simpler administration and Hugo's [multilingual support](/content-management/multilingual/)_.
 They already serve HTTPS to more than 60 million domains, and having the documentation available in more languages will increase that reach.[^1]

 {{< x user="letsencrypt" id="971755920639307777" >}}